OutSystems/docs-product/src/ref/apis/javascript/modules/feedbackmessage.md

 ---
 tags: runtime-mobileandreactiveweb
-summary: Displays feedback messages to the user.
-Used to display personalized feedback messages, specifying options like custom style and auto-close behavior.
+summary: Displays personalized feedback messages to the user.
 ---

 # FeedbackMessage

-Displays feedback messages to the user.
-Used to display personalized feedback messages, specifying options like custom style and auto-close behavior.
+Displays personalized feedback messages to the user.

 ## Summary